 11-foot python slithers into South Florida student's car

 A South Florida college student says he was startled when he saw a large snake crawl under his roommate's car.
-The SunSentinel reports Officer Tony Bernardo - the go-to guy for dealing with wildlife - and two other officers responded.
+Nova Southeastern University students Ross Price and his roommate James Hand called an exterminator Feb.
+1, but were told it was too late to send someone.

 Comments